Making Time-Outs Positive

 4. Talk with your child about what makes a time-out effective.

-Ask your child if she would like to go by herself or if she’d like you to come too when she’s feeling upset.
+Ask your child if they would like to be alone or if they prefer to be around you when they’re upset.

 Children have different preferences for this; some kids may feel “banished” if they are expected to go alone, and would feel more secure if you’re there supporting them, while others need to be left alone to decompress.
 It is important to respect their preferences and understand that these may change over the years.